- Why Sub Budgets?

 Sub budgets are set up or changed via a Transactions/Parent/Sub (Transpasu) form.
 The Transpasu for new grant and contract sub budgets is now available as an online tool—simply go to your parent budget’s Budget Information page in Grant Tracker and click on the “Add New Sub Budget” link near the top of the left sidebar.
 This automated form is intended to simplify the process and prevent common errors, such as incorrect indirect cost calculations or transferring more funds than the parent has available in a particular account code.
 The tool allows for electronic approvals by the authorized signatories.
 Once all approvals are obtained, the form is automatically uploaded to Grant Tracker under the Transpasu topic for review and processing.

 For new gift sub budgets, please continue to use the downloadable Transpasu form available in the section below.
 Note that a new gift sub budget may require additional approval from University Advancement or the Treasury Office for an endowed fund.

-While we hope to make the online Transpasu tool available for sub budget changes as well as new sub budget setup in the future, for now you will need to download a Transpasu form to make any of the following changes:
+While we hope to make the online Transpasu tool available for sub budget changes in the future, for now you will need to download a Transpasu form to make any of the following changes:

 Supplement an existing sub budget with existing funds from the parent budget.